 Master’s of Science (MS)

 Prospective students who have completed a bachelor’s degree may apply for direct admission to the Master of Science (MS) program.
-The master’s degree requires a total of 32 credits.
+Students may enroll in the MS Program as full- or part-time, and the degree requires a total of 32 credits.

 MS in Bioinformatics